-- 3.1 The 2011 Census recorded a population of 153,822 for West Berkshire, an increase of 6.5% over the period 2001 2011.
+3.1 The 2011 Census recorded a population of 153,822 for West Berkshire, an increase of 6.5% over the period 2001 - 2011.
 Average household size in 2011 was 2.42 compared to 2.36 for England and Wales.
-Data on population and household structure is presented in Appendix A. - 3.2 The 2016-based population projection prepared by the Office for National Statistics (ONS) projects a population of 164,840 by 2026.
-It shows the potential changing age structure of the population if current trends continue, with the percentage of people over 65 in West Berkshire increasing from 18.0% in 2016 to 21.9% by 2026.
-The 2016-based household projections prepared by ONS project an increase in households over the plan period from 2006 to 2026 of 10,160, an average of 508 additional households per annum. - 3.3 Data on accommodation types and tenure is also presented in Appendix A. At 2011, 14.5% of households were accommodated in flats or maisonettes compared with an average of 21.6% for England and Wales.
-Owner occupation in West Berkshire is higher than the national average with 70% of households in owner occupation compared with 63.5% for England and Wales and 14% of households renting from the local authority or housing association, compared to 18% nationally. - 3.4 House prices in West Berkshire are significantly higher than for England and Wales and slightly higher than for the South East as a whole.
-Land Registry statistics show the average house price in West Berkshire for the quarter ended March 2019 was £415,452 compared to £291,492 for England and Wales(1).
-Table A.7 in Appendix A shows the average price for different property types and highlights that affordability remains a critical issue. - 3.5 The six Berkshire authorities together with the Thames Valley Berkshire Local Enterprise Partnership (LEP) commissioned a Strategic Housing Market Assessment (SHMA) at the beginning of 2015.
+Data on population and household structure is presented in Appendix A.

+3.2 The 2018-based population projection prepared by the Office for National Statistics (ONS) shows a population of 158,527 in 2018 and projects a slight decline over the plan period to 158,344 by 2026 and 157,072 by 2037.
+It shows the potential changing age structure of the population if current trends continue, with the percentage of people over 65 in West Berkshire increasing from 18.0% in 2016 to 22.4% by 2026 and 27.5% by 2037.
+The 2018-based household projections prepared by ONS project an increase in households over the plan period from 58,997 in 2006 to 67,114 in 2026, an increase of of 8,117 over the current plan period, an average of 406 additional households per annum.
+These are trend based projections that do not take account future policy changes or local development policies.

+3.3 Data on accommodation types and tenure is also presented in Appendix A. At 2011, 14.5% of households were accommodated in flats or maisonettes compared with an average of 21.6% for England and Wales.
+Owner occupation in West Berkshire is higher than the national average with 70% of households in owner occupation compared with 63.5% for England and Wales and 14% of households renting from the local authority or housing association, compared to 18% nationally.

+3.4 House prices in West Berkshire are significantly higher than for England and Wales and slightly higher than for the South East as a whole.
+Land Registry statistics show the average house price in West Berkshire for the quarter ended March 2020 was £387,573 compared to £307,811 for England and Wales(1).
+Table A.7 in Appendix A shows the average price for different property types and highlights that affordability remains a critical issue.

+3.5 The six Berkshire authorities together with the Thames Valley Berkshire Local Enterprise Partnership (LEP) commissioned a Strategic Housing Market Assessment (SHMA) at the beginning of 2015.
 The primary purpose of the SHMA was to provide an assessment of the future needs for both market and affordable housing, together with the housing needs of different groups within the population.
+Since publication of the SHMA the government has introduced the standard method for assessing local housing need.
+Updated housing needs evidence for West Berkshire was prepared in 2020 which assessed the need for different types of housing, particularly for affordable housing.